 1. Unlimited Liability for General Partner

-Unlimited liability is risky for your business is risky because if your business fails, your creditors can seize your business and personal assets.
+Unlimited liability is risky because if your business fails, creditors can seize your business and personal assets.
 Other business structures, like corporations and limited liability companies, can help prevent creditors from going after anything except your business assets.

 2. Limited Partners Can Become Liable

 It’s a serious mistake to assume that limited partners are always protected from liability.
 This is because if a limited partner becomes too involved in the business, they may be legally considered a general partner.
-If this happens, and your creditors can prove it, that person will be personally liable for the debts like a general partner would be.
+If this happens, and your creditors can prove it, that person will be personally liable for the debts.

 3. Lack of Limited Partner Involvement

 As mentioned, for a limited partner to avoid liability, they can’t be too involved in the business.
 If you’re looking for partners to help you run your business, this is a disadvantage.
-Rather than working with limited partners, you’ll need to hire employees or freelancers if you need extra help.
+Rather than working with limited partners, you’ll need to hire employees or freelancers if you need assistance.